-ASCA/NICA 2021-2022 | A lecture and masterclass series organized by the Amsterdam School for Cultural Analysis and the Netherlands Institute for Cultural Analysis | Organized by Daniel de Zeeuw and Jan Overwijk
+A lecture and masterclass series hosted by the Amsterdam School for Cultural Analysis and the Netherlands Institute for Cultural Analysis, organized by Jan Overwijk (University of Utrecht) and Daniël de Zeeuw (University of Amsterdam).
+Anyone interested to participate should send a registration email to firstname.lastname@example.org.

 Capitalism is a system that requires the continuous valorisation of an “outside”, or what economists call “externalities”.
 Rather than being the mark of “market failure”, the production and exploitation of these externalities are integral elements in the governing logic of capitalist reproduction.
 In theorising the capitalist economy, we thus need an outward looking gaze that allows us to understand how external forms of wealth and bounty are funneled into the official capitalist sphere of value-production, and then exorcised again as value-less “waste”.
 This means that, as Yann Moulier Boutang writes, ‘political economy has no choice but to deal with this relation it has to its own outside’.
-This lecture series confronts this outside, or rather its various outsides, and the strange ways in which they are related to the capitalist economy in myriad areas, like ecology, social reproduction, contemporary forms of work, art and the commons.
+This lecture series confronts this outside, or rather its various outsides, and the different ways in which they are related to the capitalist economy in myriad areas, like ecology, social reproduction, contemporary forms of (digital) work, art, and the commons.